ain/smartbanner.js/README.md

     <meta name="smartbanner:custom-design-modifier" content="mysite.com">
     ```

-    which would add `smartbanner--mysite.com` modifier on wrapper.
+    which would add `smartbanner--mysite.com` class on wrapper.

 - iOS styles on Android (or vice-versa)